 We set up our tent, and kept a close eye on our belongings, as several cheeky Weka birds were around.
 Weka will take anything you leave lying around, there are stealthy little things – be warned!

-We walked around 30kms today with approximately 900m of elevation.
+We walked around 30 km today with approximately 900m of elevation.
 That wasn’t bad progress we thought, and we had really enjoyed the day.
 We fell into bed at around 8.30 pm happy trampers.

-We were kept awake until late by the giggling and screaming of the people in the large tent next door, who were oblivious to the notion of showing consideration to your fellow hikers.
+We were kept awake until late by the giggling and screaming of the people in the large tent next door, who were oblivious to any camping etiquette.

 Saxon Hut to James MacKay Hut